 9.1.
-To the extent you post or upload content onto the TERMIS-EU BPC website you hereby license, and give your consent for, any and all users of the TERMIS-EU BPC website, including without limitation TERMIS-EU, to copy, reproduce, display, distribute, and make derivative works of, such content.
-You are free:
+To the extent, Teams post or upload content onto the TERMIS Global BPC website Teams hereby license, and give consent for, any and all users of the TERMIS Global BPC website, including without limitation for TERMIS, to copy, reproduce, display, distribute, and make derivative works of, such content.

 Under the following conditions:

 9.1.3.
-Attribution – You must attribute the work to the appropriate user or team and to its origination from the TERMIS-EU BPC website and include a link to the URL.
+Attribution – You must attribute the work to the appropriate user or team and to its origination from the TERMIS Global BPC website and include a link to the URL.

 9.2.
 For any reuse or distribution, you must make clear to others the license terms of this work.
 The best way to do this is with a link to this page.

 9.3.
 Apart from the remix rights granted under this license, nothing in this license impairs or restricts the author’s moral rights.